rust-lang/rust/src/doc/rustc-dev-guide/src/tests/headers.md

   (AddressSanitizer, hardware-assisted AddressSanitizer, LeakSanitizer, MemorySanitizer or ThreadSanitizer respectively)
 * `needs-run-enabled` — ignores if it is a test that gets executed, and running has been disabled.
-Running tests can be disabled with the `x.py test --run=never` flag, or running on fuchsia.
+Running tests can be disabled with the `x test --run=never` flag, or running on fuchsia.
 * `needs-unwind` — ignores if the target does not support unwinding
 * `needs-rust-lld` — ignores if the rust lld support is not enabled